akankshabw/Chirp/README.md

 In "Neural_Network_Model.ipynb", I have created a Neural Network which classifies the audio files into various categories.
 The link to the dataset used in this assignment is: https://drive.google.com/drive/folders/1Nh3wf1P47CGzUzBnecJMaog33R3vAuNb?usp=sharing

 The final submission of this project was to build a Neural Network model which could recognize birdsongs of different birds.
-Final_EDA.ipynb and Final_FE.ipynb are the EDA and Feature Engineering files of the dataset used for training the model.
-The final-model.ipynb is the notebook for the final model.
+"Final_EDA.ipynb" and "Final_FE.ipynb" are the EDA and Feature Engineering files of the dataset used for training the model.
+The "final-model.ipynb" is the notebook for the final model.
 The link to the dataset which is: https://www.kaggle.com/competitions/birdsong-recognition/data